jfischer/micropython-iot-hackathon/docs/mqtt.rst

 server.py
 ~~~~~~~~~
 We will next use the ``server.py`` script to read these events and write to a CSV
 file.
-It is an AntEvents script that subscribes to messages on a specified
+It is an ThingFlow script that subscribes to messages on a specified
 topic, parses the messages, overwrites the timestamps with the server timestamp [#]_,
 and writes the events to a CSV file.
 Here is a graphical view of the dataflow: